isabella232/OneScriptLang/docs/Macro.md

 ##### Reference
 A reference to a declaration in the Macro source code or an external value to be found in the imported libraries.
 ```
-    iload initialValue
+    iload initial
     addi #23
 ```
-The above will push the integer value of `initialValue`, add an integer value of 23 to it and push the result onto the stack.
+The above will push the integer value of `initial`, add an integer value of 23 to it and push the result onto the stack.

 ##### Indexed Reference
 A reference to a indexed value with a further integer value pulled off the stack to reference a specific index of the value.